hackerboyalex/gost/README.md

-# gost
+# Gost
-Brute-force attack G-mail
+brute-force attack on G-mail